 It helps ensure that:

-- Progress doesn't feel impossible before it starts
+- Progress does not feel impossible before it starts

-Support doesn't magically erase debt—but it helps keep it from growing while life is slowly stabilized.
+But it can help keep the weight from getting heavier while life is slowly stabilized.

 Let’s be completely unreasonable for a second.

-If someone out there wants to casually erase $63,000 in debt—
+If someone out there wants to casually erase $63,000 in debt—student loans, credit cards, moving costs, the whole dramatic bundle—I promise to:

 - Say thank you